SoCal TMJ & Headache — Los Angeles

 The Specialist Referral Chain

-Endodontist rules out pulpal issues.
+Endodontist rules out pulpal pathology.
 ENT examination is normal.
 Neurologist orders an MRI — results are unremarkable.
-Pain management prescribes gabapentin or carbamazepine without confirming the diagnosis.
+Pain management prescribes gabapentin or carbamazepine without confirming the cause.

 Result: Serial consultations.
 Fragmented data.
 No unified diagnosis.